Giacomo Ratto: Nicaragua: 2014

 Completing a transfer to UNAN Managua of Nicaragua in July 2014 through agent Carlos Francisco Fariñas on the recommendations of Giampaolo Gronchi of Tauro and Brian Azzopardi of Victoria Wanderers, Ratto recorded his maiden appearance when Los Universitarios were beaten by C.D.
 Walter Ferretti, a match in which he was chosen as one of the three players in the running for the man of the match award.
 After his last appearance against Real Madriz, he received an offer from Khoromkhon of the Mongolian Premier League to play the AFC Cup, which caused him to split ways with UNAN, also rejecting an offer from Costa Rica.
 However, they were withdrawn from the AFC Cup 2015, the second-tier Asian competition, so the deal fell through.

 Fiji and Switzerland: 2015

-Failing to land a deal in Albania, Ratto exchanged information with Suva coach Gurjit Singh, sealing an agreement with them in spring 2015 with Spaniard Adrián Garrido Medina, but was unable to take part in the OFC Champions League in view of the fact that there were registration issues.
+Failing to land a deal in Albania, Ratto exchanged information with Suva coach Gurjit Singh, sealing an agreement with them in spring 2015 with Spaniard Adrián Garrido Medina, but was unable to take part in the OFC Champions League as there were registration issues.
 In July of the same year he returned to Switzerland to AC Taverne, a club in 2.
 Liga Interregional, signing a 5-month contract.
 In October, after an injury, he terminated his contract due to non-payment of his salary.